- Free add-in for Excel that performs multivariate descriptive data analysis and linear and logistic regression analysis.

 - Histogram plots also include some descriptive statistics printed on them: the minimum, maximum, and midpoint of each variable.

 - The PC version can handle up to 250 independent and up to 1M rows of data, subject to a maximum of around 10M cells in the data matrix.
 The Mac version can handle up to 125 variables and up to 120K rows of data.

 - The regression output worksheet is formatted to place the most important information at the top with as much as possible in view at one time.
-Click here for an example of the default view of the top of the worksheet for a simple regression model.

 - The title of every regression table and graph is automatically labeled with the analysis name, dependent variable name, sample size, and number of independent variables.
 This is helpful for presentation purposes and makes it easy to trace any piece of output back to its source if it is copied elsewhere.

 - R-squared and adjusted R-squared, standardized coefficients, t-statistics, F-statistics, and P-values are calculated with live formulas for educational purposes.